glamorous/kohana-utilities/guide/utilities.html.md

 If the current active url is for example `http://www.test.dev/page/subpage?page=1` and we call the class without passing any variables (and the `locale` is being set as `en_US`):

      <body class="page subpage en en-us us">

+## Using the canonical method

+Since Google annouced the use of the canonical link, many developers use them to prevent a penalty from google to have duplicated pages.
+You provide this code in your `<head>`

+	    echo HTML::canonical($uri);

+`$uri`
+: uri or url where the canonical link has te be linked to, default provided with the current uri